How to Quote Electrical Jobs: Pricing Guide for Electricians

 Quote vs Estimate

 Good pricing means nothing if you do not get paid promptly.
-Managing your invoicing and cash flow is a core business skill.
+Managing your invoicing and cash flow is a core business skill for any self-employed electrician.

 Offer multiple payment methods to make it easy for customers to pay.
 Bank transfer (BACS) is the most common method, but offering card payments via a mobile card reader or payment link significantly speeds up collection.
 Many electricians now use apps that send a payment link by text message immediately after completing a job.
 Cash is still accepted by some, but bank transfer and card payments create a clear paper trail for your accounts.